-- I. Your processor captures sound. - 2.
-The sound is coded by the Processing Unit and transmitted through the coil to the cochlear implant. - 3.
+- 1. The sound is coded by the Processing Unit and transmitted through the coil to the cochlear implant. - 2.
+The low-frequency sound is transmitted through the Acoustic Component directly into the ear through the earpiece. - 3.
 The implant's electrodes stimulate the cochlea's hearing nerve fibres, which relay the signals to the brain to produce hearing sensations.